David-OConnor/pyflow/README.md

 - Adding a dependency via the CLI with a specific version constraint, or extras.
 - Developer requirements
 - Packaging and publishing projects that use compiled extensions
+- Dealing with multiple-installed-versions of a dependency that uses importlib or dynamic imports

 ## Building and uploading your project to PyPi